School Boards Make a Difference

-Let's join with others from throughout our district and state to salute the men and women who provide grassroots governance to public schools.
+Let’s join with others from throughout our district and state to salute the men and women who provide grassroots governance of public schools.
 Make a special effort to tell each school board member his or her hard work has been noticed and is very much appreciated.

 All Sports Passes Available

 Effective August 7, Cory-Rawson All Sports passes are available to purchase from 8am-3pm during the school day.
 Enter door A1 in the new building and proceed to the office on your left.
 The secretary will direct you to the high school office.